How your cat's diet supports their digestion

 Cats and carbohydrate

-Cats don’t need carbohydrates in the same way that humans do, but they're a good source of glucose and can provide energy in their diet.
+Cats don’t need carbohydrate in the same way that humans do, but it is a good source of glucose and can provide energy in their diet.
 There are some misconceptions that cats may suffer with gluten intolerances or coeliac disease, just like humans, however, this has never been documented.
-Cats with gastrointestinal problems can benefit from highly digestible carbohydrate sources, such as rice.
+Cats with gastrointestinal problems can benefit from highly digestible carbohydrate sources such as rice.

-The role of fibre in your cat’s diet
+The use of fibre in your cat’s diet

 Vitamins, minerals and other nutrients in your cat’s food

 Prebiotics and probiotics can also be beneficial in managing your cat’s digestive sensitivities.
-Prebiotics are non-digestible substrates or "platforms" on which beneficial gut bacteria can feed, encouraging them to grow, while probiotics are living organisms that positively impact the microflora in your cat’s system.
+Prebiotics are non-digestible substrates or ‘platforms’ on which beneficial gut bacteria can feed, encouraging them to grow, while probiotics are living organisms which positively impact the microflora in your cat’s system.
 Both of these can be used to rebalance the bacteria present in your cat’s digestive tract, supporting their continuing health.

-Make sure that you visit your veterinarian if you believe you cat is experiencing digestive difficulties – they’ll be able to advise on the best course of action and will recommend the right, balanced food to support your pet’s health.
+Make sure to visit your vet if you believe your cat is experiencing digestive difficulties – they’ll be able to advise on the best course of action and recommend a balanced diet for cats that supports long-term health.

 Find a vet